nguyenthangdev/trello-app-frontend/README.md

 The project has one part: Front-end (Client).

 - Authentication:

-  - Registration and Login using bcrypt (password hashing) and JWT (JSON Web Token).
+  - JWT-based authentication using httpOnly cookies for secure token storage.

-  - Uses httpOnly cookies for accessToken and refreshToken, enhancing security (prevents XSS).
+  - Custom authorizeAxios with interceptor to handle access token expiration and automatic refresh flow.

 - Drag and Drop: